future-proof-iot/Femto-Container_tutorials/tutorial_3/README.md

 - compile the rBPF code hosted in the femtocontainer, which is located in the bpf/ directory `make -C bpf`
 - compile flash and run RIOT embarking the femto-container `BOARD=arduino-nano-33-ble make flash term`

 Your board is now flashed and should be operational.
 You can connect to your board via Bluetooth on your smartphone.
 For that we suggest using an app such as [nrfToolbox](https://play.google.com/store/apps/details?id=no.nordicsemi.android.nrftoolbox) and/or [nrfConnect](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp)).

 To discover your board via the nrftoolbox app for instance, click on the heart rate icon and scan for your board which should appear at the end of the list.

-*Note*: there might be glitches, whereupon disconnecting/reconnecting the device from the smartphone app will help (and/or rebooting the board).
+*Note*: there might be small glitches, whereupon disconnecting/reconnecting the device from the smartphone app will help (and/or rebooting the board).

-#### Femto-container logic
+#### Borwsing femto-container code

-To browse through the code hosted in the femto-containers, check the files `bpf/hrs_sens.c` and `bpf/temp_sens.c` which contain logic for the heart rate data and for the temperature data respectively.
+To browse through the code hosted in the femto-containers for this example, check the files `bpf/hrs_sens.c` and `bpf/temp_sens.c` which contain logic for the heart rate data and for the temperature data respectively.